reflex-dev/reflex-web/docs/styling/theming.md

 ### Color Scheme

-ON a high level components `color_scheme` inherits from the color specified in the the theme.
+On a high-level, component `color_scheme` inherits from the color specified in the theme.
 This means that if you change the theme, the color of the component will also change.

 You can also specifiy the `color_scheme` prop.